boyter/boyter.org/content/posts/trimming-golang-binary-fat.md

 However in my tests it was too slow to be usable, in particular Lisp programs caused it to take 10's of seconds to render, which is totally unacceptable for my performance requirements.

 I briefly considered writing my own implementation but quickly discarded this idea due to the amount of effort it would entail.
 As such I decided I would package in either a HTTP or command line implementation of a highlighter.
-I quickly discarded the idea of a command line as it could mean potentially hundreds of forking processes on searchcode.com and settled on using Go and Chroma.
+I quickly discarded the idea of a command line as it could mean potentially hundreds of forking processes on [searchcode](https://searchcode.com/) and settled on using Go and Chroma served over HTTP.

-A quick check showed that the problematic files when run through Chroma were processed in ~100ms which was a massive improvement over Pygments in Java which solved that performance issue.
+A quick check showed that the problematic files when run through Chroma were processed in ~100ms which was a massive improvement over Pygments in Java which solved that performance issue so there were no issues using it like this.

 Go is a pretty nice language.
 However the binary files it produces since they include everything are rather fat.
 My simple syntax highlighter https://github.com/boyter/searchcode-server-highlighter server was ~13 MB when built with the usual `go build` command.
 However it is possible to slim down Go binary if you want.